About the Event

 Parts of the Competition

-• Part 1 - Call for Entries: Individual students or student teams must submit an electronic “Intent to Compete” form, including a Business Proposal, for their new venture idea.
+• Part 1 - Call for Entries: Individual students or student teams must submit an electronic “Intent to Compete” form, including a Business Proposal (1,000 words max), for their new venture idea.
 These submissions are screened by a faculty/staff committee, and the chosen finalists continue on to the second part of the competition.

-• Part 2 - The Finals: The authors of the successful submissions create a detailed business plan, submit it approximately two weeks prior to the competition day, and then compete in front of a panel of judges for cash prizes.
+• Part 2 - The Finals: The authors of the successful submissions create a detailed Business Model Canvas, submit it approximately two weeks prior to the competition day, and then compete in front of a panel of judges for cash prizes.

 The Big Pitch is being generously supported in part through an endowment created by Mr. Ervin Kranberg '71 BS.
 Business consultation awards are provided by Kendricks, Bordeau, Keefe, Seavoy & Larsen, PC; and Tailored CPAs.